jarokaz/MLFlashcards/README.md

 # Machine Learning Cheatsheets

-The goal of this repo is to compile a loose collection of math topics, machine learning concepts, code snippets, demos, etc. that can be useful in explaining machine learning concepts.
+The goal of this repo is to compile a loose collection of math flash cards, succinct explanations of machine learning concepts, code snippets, demos, etc. that can help facilitate ML/AI workshops, design sessions, deep dive presentations.

 __Sources__: